Verapress MR 240 tablets

 Verapamil may increase the plasma concentrations of atorvastatin, lovastatin and simvastatin.

-Atorvastatin may increase Verapamil levels.
-Although there is no direct in vivo clinical evidence, there is strong potential for Verapamil to significantly affect atorvastatin pharmacokinetics in a similar manner to simvastatin or lovastatin.
-Consider using caution when atorvastatin and Verapamil are concomitantly administered.
+Atorvastatin has been shown to increase verapamil levels.
+Although there is no direct in vivo clinical evidence, there is strong potential for verapamil to significantly affect atorvastatin pharmacokinetics in a similar manner to simvastatin or lovastatin.
+Consider using caution when atorvastatin and verapamil are concomitantly administered.

 Lithium